The Reserve Bank Museum

 Admission and Opening Hours

-The Museum provides free educational programme for secondary school students, from Year 9 to Year 13.
+We are still providing free educational programmes for secondary school students, from Year 11 to Year 13 with prior arrangements.

 The presentation is given by members of our Economics team who will cover topics such as: